Client: Balfour Beatty

 Cidon were appointed by Balfour Beatty to construct the 77,000 cubic metre full containment Ethane tank.
-The tank comprises of a 67.5 metre diameter and 1 metre thick base.
-It has 34-metre-high circular tapered, post-tensioned walls topped with a 3-metre-deep ring beam section.
+The tank comprised of a 67-metre diameter and 1 metre thick base.
+Additionally, it had 34-metre-high circular tapered, post-tensioned walls, topped with a 3-metre-deep ring beam section.
 The structure was finished with a 500 mm thick domed concrete roof, constructed over an air risen support structure.

 Ethane, a by-product of Fracking, is imported from the USA to Port Clarence.
 This product will be pumped and retained in the 65m diameter concrete tank.
 The facility was designed to be a major factor to prepare the way for the UK to become self-sufficient in generating its own reliable supply of raw materials for the sector.